brianjbowers/Capybara/docs/publishing.md

-# Publishing a New Capybara Edition
+# Publishing a New Edition

 This guide explains how to publish a new Capybara edition/version, including all required metadata and step-by-step instructions for both the **git command line** and the **GitHub web interface**.